 The Ice Gauntlet is an intelligence based weapon that allows the wielder to cast ice spells as well as attack at range.
 It has many crowd control abilities and has a ton of area denial abilities.
 Light attack deals 100% ice damage and a heavy attack deals 140% ice damage.

-The Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
-For instance, the Light attacks cost 2 mana and Heavy attacks cost 5 mana.
+An Ice Gauntlet in New World uses mana when using light attacks, heavy attacks, and abilities.
+For instance, the Light attacks cost no mana and Heavy attacks cost 5 mana.
 Mana does not regenerate while you are attacking.
-There are ways to manage your mana, and there are mana potions that can be consumed to recover mana quickly.

-The two skill trees for the Ice Gauntlet are the Ice Tempest and Builder skill trees.
+There’s two skill trees for the Ice Gauntlet, they are the Ice Tempest and Builder skill trees.

-Refreshing Spikes (1st) reduces the [CD]Cool Down for Ice Spikes by 10% if the player successfully performs the skill shot by hitting a target with Mighty Strike.
+Refreshing Spikes (1st) reduces the Cooldown for Ice Spikes by 10% if the player successfully performs the skill shot by hitting a target with Mighty Strike.
 Empowered Spikes (2nd) increases the damage of Mighty Strike by 20% if the target’s health is below 30%.
-Deadly Path the third passive which increases the default attack of the ability by 10% (Mighty Strike doesn’t change) and adds a stagger to this ability.
-Spikey Reach (3rd) creates additional ice shards fire on both sides of the Mighty Strike enabling you to hit a wider area.
+Deadly Path (3rd) which increases the default attack of the ability by 10% (Mighty Strike doesn’t change).
+Spikey Reach (4th) creates additional ice shards fire on both sides of the Mighty Strike enabling you to hit a wider area.
 Each shard has a 6-meter range and deals additional weapon damage.

 The Key Passive in the Ice Tempest Tree is Ultimate Chill.
 Ultimate Chill grants a 25% increased damage buff against targets that have been hit with an Ice ability.
 This buff lasts 3 seconds but can be reapplied with any of the Ice gauntlets abilities.
 This is an extremely strong DPS passive and the most likely choice for most Ice Gauntlet users.